ALL FIRED UP

 Anne qualified as a potter in the late 1970’s, and besides a few years in advertising and some overseas travel, has been teaching and making pots in clay ever since.

-Her studio is in Bordeaux, near to Sandton, Randburg, Hyde Park, Bryanston and Craighall.
+Her studio is in Bordeaux, Randburg, near to Hyde Park, Bryanston and Craighall.

-She's a member of Ceramics Southern Africa and has been teaching pottery for over thirty six years.
-She's been running the popular Corporate and Saturday Team-building Workshops for over ten years.
+She's a member of Ceramics Southern Africa and has been teaching pottery for almost forty years.
+She's been running the popular Corporate and Saturday Team-building Workshops for over fifteen years.

 The studio regularly undertakes commissions, including their specialty tagines, and more recently, restaurant dinnerware.
 In Anne's own work, she focuses on Porcelain, particularly thrown dinnerware.
 She's also spent several years focusing on Rhino inspired Ceramics, raising funds to help fight poaching.

 The All Fired Up Pottery Studio in Northern Johannesburg is easily accessible to all students.
-Whether you’re a first-timer, on a team-building mission, looking to buy a tagine, we'd love to help you.
+Whether you’re a first-timer, on a team-building mission, looking to buy a tagine or some unique porcelain, we'd love to help you.

 “Pottery is a dynamic art form, constantly evolving as it responds to newly developed techniques and changing aspirations of potters and students”